Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 however, you can ignore this message.
 If the installation ended successfully, by giving the command `docker --version` you should see the installed version of Docker (`Docker version XX.X.X, build XXXX`).

-### Run AlmaLinux9 in a custom container
+## AlmaLinux9 installation

+### Step 1 - Download the AlmaLinux9 image

 Once you installed Docker, you can launch it either via terminal using `systemctl --user start docker-desktop` or by looking at its tray icon if you are using a GNOME Desktop Environment.
 First of all, you should get the AlmaLinux9 image.
 This can be done opening a terminal within Docker (from the bottom-right of the Docker window) and use this command:
 ```
 docker pull almalinux:9
 ```
 you can find the image in the “Images” section of the sidebar menu on the left-hand-side of the Docker window.

+### Step 2 - Create a new container

-Now, we want to create a new container from which launch this image.
-This is performed by this command:
+To create a new container in which launch this image, you can run this command:
 ```
 docker run --name almaLinux AlmaLinux:9
 ```
-then you will find it in the “Containers” section where you found “Images” before.
+then you will find it in the “Containers” section in the usual sidebar menu mentioned before.
 To launch it, you can press the play button under “Actions”.
 In this same section, you can open a terminal and verify we are actually using an AlmaLinux distribution entering:
 ```
 cat /etc/os-release
 ```